 It’s a national holiday, and given the state of our nation we can’t think of a better time to reflect on the legacy of Dr. Martin Luther King Jr.

 We do our work because we believe knowledge is power.
 But knowledge without action is powerless.
 Like Dr. King did, like Congressman John Lewis did (and does) and like President Obama reminded us in his farewell speech, now is the time to get out in the streets and do the work it takes to make the change you want.

-Here are the best stories we came across last week…
+On that note, here are the best bike and transportation stories we came across last week…

 Car culture at work: A horrifically bad law proposed in North Dakota (in response to Dakota Access Pipeline protests), would shift the burden of proof for collisions away from motor vehicle operators and toward vulnerable road users if the person was “blocking traffic.”
 This is sick and we hope it loses steam quickly.
 At least the online poll accompanying the article is overwhelmingly opposed to the idea.